chef/kitchen-vcenter/README.md

  - `clone_type` - Type of clone, use "full" to create complete copies of template.
 Values: "full", "linked", "instant".
 Default: "full"
  - `lookup_service_host` - Specify hostname of Lookup Service for setups with external PSC.
 Default: autodetect
  - `network_name` - Network to switch first interface to, needs a VM Network name.
 Default: do not change
+ - `tags` - Array of pre-defined vCenter tag names to assign (VMware tags are not key/value pairs).
+Default: none

 Only one of the following optional parameters can be given:
  - `resource_pool` - Name of the resource pool to use when creating the machine.
 Default: first pool